 As St. Pope John Paull II said: You will FIND YOURSELF and WHO YOU REALLY ARE as you give of yourself to other people.
 Isn't that magnificent?
 Giving to others is how you will find who YOU really are.
 (And I think you are already pretty spectacular as you right now!)

 P.S.
 I have a message for my mom friends.
 As you heard, I will be taking some time off to marry off a kid and such.
-In the meantime, make sure you go through our blog series on Raising Strong Children in Today’s World.
-Start at the INTRO.
+In the meantime, make sure you jump into our powerful series on Raising Strong Children in Today’s World.
 I made it just for you.

 Note: The Parenting Dare is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com!